Bude Canal: Origins

 The coastal area at Bude has sand unusually rich in minerals, and the poor agricultural land of the locality was found to benefit considerably from application of the sand.
 In the pre-industrial age, actually transporting it was difficult, even to land relatively close to the coast.

 Several schemes were put forward for canals to bring the sand to the countryside, and these proposals did not lack ambition.
 One early scheme, conceived by Cornish engineer John Edyvean, aimed at distributing Welsh coal from the port as far inland as Calstock on the River Tamar.
-It gained parliamentary approval for construction in 1774, but financial problems and the Napoleonic Wars frustrated the proposal.
+It gained approval for construction in the Bude Canal Act 1774 (14 Geo.
+3. c.
+53), but financial problems and the Napoleonic Wars frustrated the proposal.

-In 1818, the West Country canal engineer James Green produced a report for canal's backers, and an Act of Parliament was obtained for this more moderate proposal in 1819.
+In 1818, the West Country canal engineer James Green produced a report for canal's backers, and an act of Parliament, the Bude Harbour and Canal Act 1819 (59 Geo.
+3. c. lv), was obtained for this more moderate proposal in 1819.
 After some difficulties in the construction phase, the canal was completed, and opened on 8 July 1823.
 Its cost was £118,000.